kaggledevs/kaggledevs.github.io/README.md

 Kaggledevs is an open community to learn/share ideas related to data science competitions focussed on Kaggle Kernels, datasets, and challenges!

 ## Mission
+Discuss Kaggle related questions on Kernels, Datasets, and Challenges, ask questions about the data science tools, techniques and seek help from our large community.
+Get to know one another and explore the possibilities.

 ## Join Us